-Many young workers look to their careers for respect, a sense of accomplishment, and purpose.
-Offering gratitude and praise to employees for their unique skills is crucial in building a meaningful and happy work culture.
+Many young workers look to their careers for a sense of respect, accomplishment, and purpose.
+Offering gratitude and praise to employees for their unique skills is important in building a meaningful and happy work culture.

 Recognition does wonders for employee happiness.
 Giving gratitude cultivates an experience of belonging and psychological safety.
 Employees show up to work more as a result.
 Lowering absenteeism and improving employee productivity.

 A poll of Australian workers revealed that 70% of employees say that motivation and morale would improve massively with managers saying "thank you" more often.